-Why You are Trapped In An Echo Chamber - On Feminism & Men’s Rights Activism
+Why You are Trapped In An Online Echo Chamber and What To Do About It

-I put the term debating in quotations, because I feel that that term can only loosely apply to what I see occurring.
+I put the term debating in quotations, because I feel that that term can only loosely apply to what I see occurring in an online echo chamber.
 In a true debate, both sides have structured arguments, researched data and well-thought-out opinions.

 The goal of such an interaction should ideally not be to ‘win the argument’ but to come closer to the ‘truth’.
 Ideally, the debate should contain members of both sides that are open to having their opinion changed upon presentation of new information.